murilommen/wallet-backend/README.md

 - Micronaut is built to be non-blocking, using Netty as its underlying server infrastructure, all DB calls and I/O operations happen in separate threads
 - Micronaut is designed for a fast startup with minimal memory consumption, it fast recovers from crashes and enables minimal downtime
 - This microservice implementation makes it easy to scale the app horizontally with added replicas as needed and a load balancer to distribute workloads
-- It handles exceptions gracefully, such as the `IllegalArgumentException` that is thrown on `transferFunds`, or the custom ones on `com.wallet.exceptions`.
+- It handles exceptions gracefully, such as the `IllegalArgumentException` that is thrown on `transferFunds`, or the custom ones at `com.wallet.exceptions`.
 - Manages migrations with liquibase, making sure that as soon as the application starts, Micronaut picks it up and applies any changes to the source code
 - By using HikariCP under the hood, Micronaut also handles the connection to Postgres via a connection Pool, that can be further configured on `application.properties`
 - By implementing the Wallet app using the Hexagonal Architecture, it's easier to extend the usages, swap databases and also build unit tests with Mocks
 - It stores a `TransactionJpaEntity` for every transaction made in the database, making it easier to trace the exact wallet balances at any given time

 ## What needs to be considered for production
-Time constraint and also scope of this deliverable has made room for some improvements, that could be addressed in a real-world scenario.
+Time constraint and also the scope of this deliverable has made room for some improvements, that could be addressed in a real-world scenario.
 I've considered them not as relevant as what was accomplished in terms of providing a base for a solid and production-ready app.
 They are:
 - Centralize env variables definition for a production use-case